cglacet/aiohttp-sessions-helpers/README.md

 >
 >A session contains a connection pool inside.
 Connection reusage and keep-alives (both are on by default) may speed up total performance.

-The goal is to have a single session attached to a given object, this is where this module will give you a simple way of achieving this with only 4 (very simple) lines of code.
+The goal is to have a single session attached to a given object, this is what this module offers with only 3 (very simple) lines of code.

 ### How?